typography-interaction-2526/typography-interaction-2526.github.io/content/topic/images/index.md

 	>
 </figure>

-This intrinsic/inline behavior is rarely what you want, though—more often your image should be sized *from* your design, not vice-versa.
+This default intrinsic/inline behavior is rarely what you want, though—more often your image should be sized *from* your design, not vice-versa.
 Also by default the image is scaled to [CSS pixels](https://tomroth.com.au/dpr/), so it is blurry on modern *Hi&NoBreak;DPI* (a.k.a. [*retina*](https://en.wikipedia.org/wiki/Retina_display)/`2x`, even `3x`) screens—which is really most of our screens, these days.

 <aside>